lammps/lammps/doc/src/fix_bond_react.rst

 post-reaction atoms are used for this fit.
 The *fragmentID* value must be the name of a molecule fragment defined in the post-reaction :doc:`molecule <molecule>` template, and only atoms in this fragment are used for the fit.
+The velocity of each created atom is initialized in a random direction with a magnitude calculated from the instantaneous temperature of the reaction site.

 The handedness of atoms that are chiral centers can be enforced by listing their IDs in the ChiralIDs section.
 A chiral atom must be